 Beaches, mountains, deserts and the largest trees on earth.
 Where else can you find so much diversity on a motorcycle?
 These are some of the best motorcycle roads in all of California.
 Click on each map link for the direct Google Maps route.

 Pacific Coast Highway

 State Route 1

 This epic route runs along most of the Pacific coastline of California, and is about 656 miles.
 With that much length, there's a tremendous amount to see.
-There's access to beaches, State and National Parks, including Redwoods National Park, the amazing Big Sur area.
-This route even includes the famous Golden Gate Bridge.
+There's access to beaches, State and National Parks, including Redwoods National Park, and the amazing Big Sur area.
+This CA motorcycle ride even includes the famous Golden Gate Bridge.
 From south to north, the famous scenic portions are between Orange County and Mendocino County area.
 But nearly the entire route has varying degrees of stunning scenery along the glittering Pacific.

 Route 101 (192 miles)

 This fantastic California motorcycle ride will take you among the tallest trees in the world through Avenue of the Giants.
 For much of this section, the roads are smooth and you'll be riding in the shade, which motorcyclists will appreciate on a hot summer day.
 Along this route, take in the immense scenery of these massive trees, with ocean views, beaches, and some of the most pristine landscapes of California.